-Hello again!
-Yes I am back, 10 year old Kalyra to talk more about Universal Studios in Florida!
+Hello I am back, 10 year old Kalyra to talk more about Universal Studios in Florida!

-Today we are here to talk about the Universal Studios park, so don’t go away.
+Today I am here to talk about the Universal Studios park, so don’t go away.

 Yep, you guessed it, of course we’re going to start with Harry Potter!
 Anyway, who wouldn’t?

-In my Islands of Adventure post, I confessed that I’m a HUGE HP (Harry Potter) fan.
-But I’m sure you already knew that though, lol.
+In my Islands of Adventure post, I confessed that I’m a HUGE Harry Potter fan.
+But I’m sure you already knew that though.
 So let’s talk about that magical greatness!

 Diagon Alley Rides